-'Social environmental factors' affect rehospitalization risk in home healthcare patientsNovember 12th, 2012 in Health /
+'Social environmental factors' affect rehospitalization risk in home healthcare patientsNovember 12, 2012 in Medicine & Health / Health

 For elderly patients receiving home healthcare after a hospital stay, "social environmental factors"—particularly care provided by a family member or other informal caregiver—have a significant impact on the risk of repeated hospital admissions, reports a study in the October-December issue of Advances in Nursing Science.